 Here's the thing

 When you travel, you are scrambling the conventional lens through which you view the world.
-When returning home you arrive with new, perspectives.
+When returning home you arrive with new, larger ways of seeing.
 Central to this transformation are certain tools that can help you stay focused, stay attentive to detail.
 And if there is a single best tool we know of to engage with people and place while traveling it’s this: a camera.

-On a safari, the camera is an appendage of the traveler.
+On safari, the camera is an appendage of the traveler.
 To show up on safari without a camera seems sacrilege, like going to the beach without a swimsuit.
 With mesmerizing landscapes full of supersized wildlife and texture, a safari is one big masterpiece.
-You, dear traveler, are tasked with capturing that magic and become your own wildlife photographer.
-So here are seven of the best tips we’ve accumulated over the years to help you get the perfect shot on a safari, whether you’re already a pro wildlife photographer or just starting out your journey with wildlife photos.
+You, dear traveler, are tasked with capturing that magic.
+So here are seven words, seven of the best tips we’ve accumulated over the years to ensure your safari photos are the best they can be.

 Professional photographers will sift through thousands of photos after a day’s shoot, and, if they’re lucky, will come away with a handful that are worth sharing.
-With today’s digital technology, the modern photographer (hint: you) can store thousands of images on a single memory card.
+With today’s digital technology, the modern photographer (hint: you!) can store thousands of images on a single memory card.
 To ensure you get the best safari images, don’t be shy in letting that shutter fly, and be sure to pack extra batteries and memory cards.
-Because with photography, it’s often quantity that will increase your chances of ending up with quality.
-Be sure to get familiar with common camera settings and manual mode so that you can use features like image stabilization, manual focus, shutter speed, etc.
+Because with photography, its often quantity that will increase your chances of ending up with quality.

-Most people don’t know this but if you own a DSLR (Digital Single Lens Reflex) camera or any body with interchangeable lenses, consider renting a telephoto lens or one with longer range, such as a wide-angle lens.
-These will be great for any time of day.
-Lens’ with wide aperture specifications are great for nature photography.
-Consider renting a tripod head too so that you can let the camera do the work.
-Chances are your local photo store rents out high quality equipment that are too expensive to purchase unless you’re a professional photographer.
-On a safari, you will often have to keep a distance from wildlife, so rentals can get you closer to the action.
-Just be careful, and keep your gear safe!
+Most people don’t know this but if you own a DSLR (Digital Single Lens Reflex) camera or any body with interchangeable lenses, consider renting a telephoto lens or one with longer range.
+Chances are your local photo store rents out high quality lenses that are too expensive to purchase unless you’re a professional photographer.
+On safari, you will often have to keep a distance from wildlife, so rentals can get you closer to the action.

 This goes without saying, but one thing I love about nature photographers is they look deeply at what they’re trying to capture, to see, to stay present, to scan a landscape for what’s beautiful and unique.
 On an African safari you will have likely traveled halfway across the world to enter these incredible landscapes, so be sure and set yourself up to remain focused for long periods of time.
 Ample rest, proper hydration, and proper eyewear are some things that will help you endure long stretches of focus on a landscape.